Making a positive case for touch — the most neglected of our senses.

 As a wine taster, I used to think that smell was the most neglected of our senses.
 But in our society touch is even more so.
 In the 1960s, Sidney Jourard, a psychologist at the University of Florida, observed the behaviour of couples in coffee shops around the world.
 He found that, in the space of an hour, couples in Puerto Rico touched each other 180 times.
 This compared to 110 times in Paris, just twice in Florida, and not at all in London.
 Jourard also found that French parents and their children touched three times more than their American counterparts.

 The fear of touch in northern, Anglophone countries is deep-seated.
 In Victorian England and 19th century America, people took to the language of flowers, or floriography, to fly feelings that could not otherwise have flown.
-In a book on child rearing, first published in 1928, the eminent and influential American psychologist John B. Watson (he of Little Albert fame) advised:
+In a book on child-rearing, first published in 1928, the eminent and influential American psychologist John B. Watson (made famous by his Little Albert experiment) advised:

 Never hug and kiss [your children], never let them sit on your lap.
 If you must, kiss them once on the forehead when they say goodnight… In a week’s time you will find how easy it is to be perfectly objective with your child and at the same time kindly.
 You will be utterly ashamed at the mawkish, sentimental way you have been handling it.

 Compared to children, adults are less dependent on touch, but older adults, who tend to be more alone, more vulnerable, and more self-aware, are likely to need considerably more skin contact than their younger counterparts.
-Therapy animals have become common in care homes, and, despite a lifetime of reservations, residents can be encouraged to hold hands or rub each other’s shoulders.
+Therapy animals have become common in care homes, and, despite a lifetime of reservations, residents can be encouraged to hold hands or, for example, rub each other’s shoulders.

 Collins P: Fly in the Ointment.
 Solitarywatch.com, 13 July 2015.